 There is a clear objective that will enhance, create or expand the individual’s professional repertoire/training and contribute to the world languages teaching community.
 Requests for support to attend a conference or other professional meetings must include explicit explanations of how such attendance will contribute to the development of the graduate student as an effective scholar, instructor or IWL community contributor.

 Requested amount is reasonable and well justified.

-Applicants will be notified of award decisions by November 15, 2016 in fall or March 15, in spring 2017.
+- Fall applicants will be notified of award decisions by November 2, 2018.

-Any questions about eligibility or suitability of proposals may be directed to the Committee Chair, Professor Ruth Ferree (firstname.lastname@example.org) or the Director of the Institute of World Languages, Professor Miao-fen Tseng (email@example.com).
+Any questions about eligibility or suitability of proposals may be directed to the IWL Faculty Grants Committee Chair, Professor Rachel Geer (email@example.com), Faculty Grants Committee Member, Professor Hsin-hsin Liang (firstname.lastname@example.org), and the Director of the Institute of World Languages, Professor Miao-fen Tseng (email@example.com).